sro-cgi-dotnet/roster-management-csharp-problem-swathi3260/README.md

 # Roster Management for a Code School

+## Problem:

-**Objective**: Given cadet's names along with the wave that they are in, create a roster for the school.
+Given cadet's names along with the wave that they are in, create a roster for the school.

+## Intent

+The intent of this assignment is to get people started with using collections in csharp.

+## Description
 Using the RosterManagement tool you should be able to do the following:
 - Add a cadet's name to the roster for a wave
   - "Add **Jim** to Wave **1**"
 - Get a list of all cadets enrolled in a wave